 Furthermore, Barna partnered with World Vision to compile The Connected Generation Study based on a survey of 15,369 young adults between the ages of 18 and 35.
 Nearly half of those surveyed, who have a connection to Christianity, said they feel the Church cannot adequately answer their questions and doubts.

-Trends like these motivate our team and inform our mission, vision, and values.
-It’s time to ReThink our approach to apologetics, outreach, evangelism, and discipleship.
-To make a tax deductible gift, CLICK HERE.
+Discouraging trends like these, together with more positive trends (like these and like these), motivate our team and inform our mission, vision, and values.
+It’s time to ReThink our approach to reaching, training, and retaining young people.
+Will you HELP US?

 OTHER NOTABLE STUDIES: